nomadtomas/Austin_Real_Estate_Analysis-/README.md

 ### Hypothesis Testing:

 ###### Step 1: Set up the hypothesis
-The null hypothesis is that the ratio between bedrooms to bathrooms has no statistically significant impact to the mean value of homes.
+The null hypothesis is that the ratio between bedrooms to bathrooms has no statistically significant difference to the mean value of homes.

-Alternative hypothesis is that there is a significant impact to the mean value
+Alternative hypothesis is that there is a significant difference to the mean value

 >**Ho : μ = 0**